MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 | `bd` | Disables a breakpoint.
 Use `bd *` to disable all breakpoints. |
 | `be` | Enables a breakpoint.
 Use `be *` to enable all breakpoints. |

-Alternatively, you can also modify breakpoints by selecting **edit** > **breakpoints** in WinDbg.
-The breakpoint dialog box works only with existing breakpoints.
-New breakpoints must be set from the command line.
+Alternatively, you can also modify breakpoints in the WinDbg UI.

 You can also set breakpoints that fire when a memory location is accessed.
 Use the `ba` (break on access) command, with the following syntax: